HackYourFuture-CPH/program/courses/foundation/intro-to-javascript/week4/assignment.md

 - [ ] Have you used `const` and `let` and avoided `var`?
 - [ ] Do the variable, function and argument names you created follow the [Naming Conventions](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/naming_conventions.md)?
 - [ ] Is your code well-formatted (see [Code Formatting](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/code_formatting.md))?

-Please, fill out the [survey](https://forms.gle/QKTWFbUTkzgdcKiMA) about the module to give feedback to the staff, mentors and assignment helpers.